Conor McGregor Baby Born, Meet Conor Jr!!

 There's ANOTHER Conor McGregor in this world -- 'cause the UFC star and his GF Dee Devlin had their baby Friday night ... and he's carrying on the most famous name in Ireland!

 "He came in at 8 pounds 14 ounces," the UFC star's father Tony McGregor said ...
-"The whole family are absolutely delighted.
+"The whole family are absolutely delighted."

 By the way, the McGregor team already locked up a verified Instagram account for the kid as Conor McGregor Jr.